Digitalisation

 The terms "life hacks" and "hacking" have made it into everyday language and left the digital environment.
 Essentially, they describe an approach to transformative learning - problem solving, experiential learning, challenging and changing habits and sometimes the system from the ground up.
 Originally native to computer science, the term spread to other areas of society with digital transformation.
 This can be an interesting element of experiential, self-organized, and collaborative learning.
 From hacker ethics to holistic learning.

-Digitalisation in Education and Training
+Articles: Digitalisation in Education

 External Sources